Financiers

 Fill the batter 3/4 full into prepared financier or muffin molds.
 Cook in molds at 350°F for 15 minutes.
 Allow to cool for a couple of minutes then using the tip of a paring knife carefully remove each “cake” to a rack to cool.
 They taste their best when served the day they are baked though no one has ever complained when I served them the next day.

 This entry was posted in Desserts, General Blog, Ingredients, Recipes.
 Bookmark the permalink.
-Post a comment or leave a trackback: Trackback URL.
+Both comments and trackbacks are currently closed.